Mahmood Hussain Law Firm > Dubai, United Arab Emirates > Firm Profile

 Franchises are a common phenomenon in the UAE since it provides a good market for investors willing to test their products in a diverse population.
 Some of the common international brands include restaurants, coffee shops, hotels, restaurants, food and beverage companies, ice cream shops, cloth designers, etc. The businesses are branded with international trademarks and provide international quality products.

-The legal team at Mahmood Hussain Advocates and Legal Consultancy believe that franchising will continue to be a huge investment opportunity.
+The legal team at Mahmood Hussain Advocates and Legal Consultancy LLC believe that franchising will continue to be a huge investment opportunity.
 It will benefit both the local investors and global investors as they seek to expand their markets.

-The Mahmood Hussain Advocates and Legal Consultancy has a dedicated franchise team uniquely positioned to help you make your business dream a reality.
+The Mahmood Hussain Advocates and Legal Consultancy LLC has a dedicated franchise team uniquely positioned to help you make your business dream a reality.
 We guide you from the structuring to managing and growing the franchise.

 The MHLF team has years of experience and understands the legal issues associated with owning a franchise and the relationship that ensues between the two parties.